notstoe/google-homepage/README.md

 Practice project on building google's home page and search results.

-Stuff i should be comfortable know by the end of this project:
+Stuff i should be comfortable with by the end of this project:

     Two ways to move a div around on the page
     Stick a div onto the bottom or top of the page